tapyu/c-and-cpp-lessons/README.md

 Pointer arithmetic is a fundamental concept in programming languages like `C` and `C++`, which allows you to perform arithmetic operations on pointers.
 Specifically, it involves adding or subtracting integers to/from pointers to manipulate memory addresses (see `./pointer-arithmetic/` examples).

-- *Adding an Integer to a Pointer*: When you add an integer value to a pointer, you are effectively moving the pointer to point to a memory location that is offset by a certain number of bytes.
+- *Adding an Integer to a Pointer*: When you add an integer value to a pointer, you are effectively shifting forward the memory address stored by the pointer in a certain number of bytes.
 The size of the offset depends on the data type that the pointer points to.
-Desipe the memory size offset that the stored memory address will undergo, you can simply type `ptr = ptr + 1;` (or `ptr++`) and then the pointer `ptr` will shift the memory address the the appropriate value.
-For example:
+If `ptr` points to a variable type `X`, and this type occupies `Y` bytes in the memory, then the memory addres that `ptr` stores will be shifted forward in `Y` bytes.
+Desipe the memory size offset that the stored memory address will undergo, you can simply type `ptr = ptr + n;` (or `ptr+=n`), and then the memory address stored in `ptr` will be shifted forward in `n*Y` bytes.
+For example (you could use `ptr++`):
 ```c
     int arr[] = {10, 20, 30, 40};
     int *ptr = arr; // ptr points to the internal pointer variable of `arr`, that is, the address of its first array element, 10.